bluelamar/algo-camp/README.md

 ---
 ### Prim - Minimal Spanning Tree

-The Minimal Spanning Tree is a sub-graph of a Graph that contains all the vertices in the Graph.
+The Minimal Spanning Tree is a sub-graph of a Graph that contains all the vertices in an undirected Graph.

 This algorithm very similar to Dijkstra.